01 of 13

 If you plan to ride three or more times in the same day, or four times in three days, an unlimited-ride passport is more economical.
 The passport is also good for the Market Street F-Line streetcar and all the city-run buses.

 You also get a 7-day MUNI passport when you buy a San Francisco CityPASS, a good deal if you're also going to visit some of the attractions they bundle together.

-According to a friendly grip person who took time from eating his lunch to answer my question, people in wheelchairs ride the cable cars frequently.
+According to a friendly person who took time from eating his lunch to answer our question, people in wheelchairs ride the cable cars frequently.
 You just need someone along to help you get on and off.

-We rate San Francisco's cable cars five stars out of 5.
+We rate San Francisco's cable cars five stars out of five.
 They're an icon of the city, tourist-filled but fun.
 Stand outside for the best ride.

 02 of 13